What To Do If You Cut Your Toenail Too Short | Quick Relief Guide

 What Pain Relief Options Are Effective When You Cut Your Toenail Too Short?

-Pain from cutting your toenail too short can be managed with over-the-counter pain relievers such as ibuprofen or acetaminophen.
-Applying a cold compress for 10-15 minutes several times a day also helps reduce swelling and numb discomfort.
+Pain from cutting your toenail too short can often be managed with over-the-counter pain relievers such as ibuprofen or acetaminophen.
+Applying a cold compress for 10-15 minutes several times a day may also help reduce swelling and numb discomfort.

 How Can I Prevent Infection After Cutting My Toenail Too Short?